Monthly Tax Revenue Reports

-The Monthly Tax Collection Report (IMRT) shows the level and monthly evolution of tax revenues managed by the Tax Agency (AEAT) on behalf of the State, the Autonomous Regions and the Local Authorities of the Territory of Common Fiscal Regime.
+The Monthly Tax Revenue Report (IMRT) shows the level and monthly evolution of tax revenues managed by the Tax Agency on behalf of the State. and the Local Authorities (CC.
+LL). of the Common Fiscal Regime Territory.

 The tax revenues of IMRT are presented in cash and liquid terms, that is, as the difference between gross income and refunds made.

 October is the month with the highest collection across the year.
 In addition to the usual monthly self-assessments, SMEs’ third quarter self-assessments and the Corporation Tax second instalment (referred to the period April-September) were submitted.
 Moreover, after the changes in its calendar, the Tax on Fluorinated Gases was also cashed in this month.

 Total Net Tax Revenue summed up in October €45.33 billion, 8.3% above the same month last year.
 The main driver for this growth kept on coming from gross receipts evolution: 4.7%, alike to the previous five months average.
 In turn, the sharp decrease in the amount of refunds paid in October has to be added (-19.8%).

 Total Tax Net Revenue expanded by 5.2% year-to-date (5.8% the gross receipts, 8.8% the refunds paid).
 Homogeneous tax revenue inched up by 5.8% up to October, the same rate recorded last month.
 Aggregate Tax Base from the main items enlarged by 7.9% up to September (11.4% the bases linked to income and 3.1% those related to spending).
 The difference with tax revenue evolution can be explained by the impact exerted by PIT and VAT rates cut.